pytroll/pytroll/web/source/recipes.rst

 Segmented data (Eumetcast) production
 =====================================

-We take the case of level 1b data (calibrated and geolocalized) from noaa 19, as output from AAPP.
+We take the case of level 1b data (calibrated and geolocalized) from metop A, as received through the global data service of Eumetsat.

 - Install mpop and pyresample
 - Don't forget to set up the PPP_CONFIG_DIR variable to point to your